Xilinx/mlir-aie/test/reference_designs/MM_2x2/objectFifo_circuit_switched_version/README.md

 ### AIE array Layout and Data Communication<br>
 1. The communication from tile (6,0) MM2S0 channel is a broadcast in which tile0 of LHS is broadcast to tile(6,3) and tile (7,3).
 The data in tile1 of LHS is broadcast to tile (6,4) and tile (7,4)  via channel MM2S1.
-As the channels are not time-multiplexed, 4 more output channels, i.e., 2 Shim tiles (7, 0) and (10, 0), are required to communicate the RHS tiles to the 4 AIEs. <br>
+As the channels are not time-multiplexed, 4 more output channels, i.e., 2 Shim DMAs (7, 0) and (10, 0), are required to communicate the RHS tiles to the 4 AIEs. <br>
 2. One thing to notice is that the accumulator matrices are set to zero in the local memories of the AIEs on tile (6,3) and tile (7,3). <br>
 3. The accumulator matrices resulting from computation on tiles (6, 3) and (7, 3) are respectively communicated to tiles (6, 4) and (7, 4) via shared memory. <br>
 ![image](https://user-images.githubusercontent.com/77606152/182739011-d27f9e43-7468-43b5-bbfe-1ed399bfb2c6.png)